bw555/LoginAssistFFXI/README.md

 ## Setup and running LoginAssistFFXI

 1. Most of this program was tested with borderless window.
 If you are using windowed mode you may want to consider switching to borderless.
 Because in windowed mode LoginAssist may stop partway through the login process.
+2. **If you are using windower and logging in multiple characters they must all be using the same windower profile!**
-2. Please note that some parts of this programs logic depend somewhat on the resolution of your monitor.
+3. Please note that some parts of this programs logic depend somewhat on the resolution of your monitor.
 This has mostly been tested on 1920x1080, and 3840x2160 monitors.
 I at the very least suspect people with resolutions outside of this may run into LoginAssist closing only part way through the login process, particularly after transitioning from playonline to FFXI windows.
 Please see the feedback section below in the event you run into problems.
-3. First find the file called login_data.json under the data folder.
+4. First find the file called login_data.json under the data folder.
 Some examples of appropriate account values have been provided as illustration.
 Any accounts you want to login via the Guest Login tab should be put at the top of the member accounts with `"guest":true` being set.
 Any unused accounts should be removed from this file. **Please note the lack of a trailing comma after the final } in the file**.
-4. **Notice that the member accounts with `"guest": false` set MUST be in the same order from top to bottom as they are in the following image**
+5. **Notice that the member accounts with `"guest": false` set MUST be in the same order from top to bottom as they are in the following image**
    ![PlayonlineLoginScreen](img/PlayonlineExample.png)
-5. If you only want to login one character the file should look something like this, with your actual account values substitued in and `"guest": false` being set if your single account is the top spot in the member list:
+6. If you only want to login one character the file should look something like this, with your actual account values substitued in and `"guest": false` being set if your single account is the top spot in the member list:

     ```
     [